untilde/paketti-manual/README.md

 Resize all non-empty patterns to 96 rows..  and Resize all non-empty patterns to <current pattern> rows Create Identical Track - takes the Note Columns / Effect Columns & Visible Columns&copies

+For a selection in sample editor, you can press a shortcut to "create new instrument & loop". there's "mute or solo selection in pattern",  expand/shrink selection content shortcuts, set selection to selected instrument.. bypass all effects in track, or enable.. show all parameters of all devices in track

 Oblique Strategies Dialog / Loader - it will randomly pick one Oblique Strategy from a list on the status whenever you save or load a song or restart Renoise
 Paketti Midi Mappings - it shows some of the Paketti MidiMappings and if you have Midi Mapping "Learn" mode on, you can actually pick them yourself and assign them easily. for better discoverability
 Output Routings dialog that shows all the tracks and lets you set the Output Routings in case you have a multi-out soundcard